-A good honours degree (2:1 or above) in a relevant subject.
+First or upper second class honours degree in a relevant subject.

 Months of entry

-At the School of Mathematics and Physics, you will have the opportunity to advance your knowledge of computational physics, while developing your research skills and working with leading experts.
+At the School of Mathematics and Physics, you will have the opportunity to advance your knowledge of computational physics, while developing your research skills and working alongside specialists.

 Computational Physics is a fundamental area of study that underpins a vast array of topics.
-During your research, you will have the opportunity to work with leading experts and to develop strong national and international collaborations.
+During your research, you will have the opportunity to work with specialists in the field and may have the chance to develop strong national and international collaborations.

 Qualification and course duration